 That's supposed to remind everybody how great it was.

-I mean it's a multi-purpose announcement.
+I mean, it's a multi-purpose announcement.

-I mean it's pretty pretty, but the neighborhood.
+It's pretty, but the neighborhood.

 It's not a full recount per se.